XIMAX, THE CITY OF MAGIC

 to 621 b.S.

-Ximax, abandoned by all but the Volkek-Oshra, rots.
-The Orb of Ximax slowly begins to break free of most of its magical bonds.
+Ximax, abandoned by all but the Volkek-Oshra, becomes derelict and decayed.
+The Orb of Ximax slowly begins to break free of most of its magical bonds, posing renewed threat to the peninsula.

 621 b.S.
 Reopening of the Magical Academy